davidcooper1/Water-Management-Game/README.md

 ### Work Distribution

 * David Cooper
-  - City Modeling
-  - Building App
+  - Added more to city controller script including:
+     * Showing moving cars during migration events.
+     * Showing sun and changing lighting when temp got hot enough.
 * Tien Dang
-  - Script for Game Functionality
+  - Built new city design.
+  - Added cars to the city.
 * Olisa Omekam
-  - UI
+  - UI and sound.

 ### How the Game Works
 * The player must meet the water consumption needs of the city through a turn base game.